Surihix/DoCMovieTool/README.md

 # DoCMovieTool
-This small tool allows you to unpack and repack the movie archive files from Dirge of Cerberus.
+This small tool allows you to unpack and repack Dirge of Cerberus game's movie archive files.

 # Important notes
 - This tool will only allow you to replace the existing files inside a movie archive.